Promignis/imapSmtp/Specs.md

     disabled<bool> // If the admin has disabled the user created_at<int64:unix timestamp>
     updated_at<int64:unix timestamp>
-    quotas<bson> // Quota id, This way multiple users can be in a group which has same quotas.
-Can be set by the admin lastLogin {
+    lastLogin {
         time<int64:unix timestamp>
         event<bson> // event_id